SUpramolecularly engineered functional PERovskite quantum wells

 - Extended tunability compared to currently available MHPs

-Additionally, these materials will provide new solutions to the main challenges of toxicity and stability faced by the entire field of MHPs.
+These advancements will provide new solutions to the main challenges of toxicity and stability faced by the entire field of MHPs.

 Supramolecular Approach

 SUPER will undertake an original supramolecular approach, creating a new fundamental understanding of how large molecular and atomic systems interact to form functional superstructures.
-This will merge concepts from:
+This approach will merge concepts from:

 - Organic and inorganic synthesis